DarkPrinceWarrior/adsorption_2025/README.md

     --input tmp_inference_input.csv \
     --output tmp_predictions.csv \
     --targets-only
+#   --validation-mode strict  # optional: validate adsorption inputs
 ```

 Prerequisites: CUDA is optional; the ensemble falls back to CPU.
 Optuna-based tuning additionally requires `optuna` (already listed in `requirements.txt`).

+Validation defaults to a soft `warn` mode that logs inconsistent adsorption or synthesis rows.
+Pass `--validation-mode strict` in any CLI (train, tune, predict, or physics checks) to abort on the first physical violation.

 ---